 Your Species suffers from a limitation on one of the four Stats (Vigor, Agility, Smarts or Presence).
 Stat limitations put a cap on one Stat that you cannot exceed.
 A Stat Cap forever locks one Stat at a maximum of 6, and your Species simply cannot exceed this.

 Your Species looks a bit…interesting.
-Members of this homely Species may never take the Sex Appeal Edge, and roll all social rolls where looks might be important gain Disadvantage.
+Members of this homely Species may never take the Hot Stuff Edge, and roll all social rolls where looks might be important gain Disadvantage.

 The following list isn’t all inclusive, but it will give some ideas on how to handle these sorts of classic Species using this rules system.
 Note that the Possible Birthrights listed for each Species are merely suggestions and hints as to what Species like this might have, and are not an exclusive list.
 Elves in some worlds might be completely different than the classic variety presented here, and your Game Setting will have detailed information on the playable Species and what they are capable of.